Hi, I’m Sihao! I work on AI governance, tech competition policy, and U.S.-China issues. I’m also a PhD Candidate at the University of Oxford.

-I’m a 2023 Marshall Scholar and a Technology and Security Policy Fellow at RAND, where I study semiconductor policy and work with the UK AI Safety Institute on international strategy.
-I spent the 2022-2023 academic year as a Schwarzman Scholar researching industrial policy and U.S.-China relations in Beijing.
+I’m a 2023 Marshall Scholar and a Technology and Security Policy Fellow at RAND.
+I also work as a special assistant at the Office of Eric Schmidt.
+I spent 2022-2023 as a Schwarzman Scholar researching industrial policy and AI governance in Beijing.

 I did my undergraduate at MIT in Physics and Electrical Engineering.
-I have a background in complexity science, where my interest focuses on the role of nested evolution and feedback in political systems.
+I have a background in complexity science, where my interest focuses on its intersection with comparative politics and organizational design.

 In my past life, I built superconducting quantum computers and biological neural networks.
 I was also the CEO of Aphelion Orbitals, where we made nanosatellites and space propulsion systems.